 In Kenya, FHI 360 works to improve lives in sustainable ways by developing programs that are evidence-based and grounded in rigorous research.
 Our country portfolio includes integrated programs designed to address some of the most pressing challenges facing communities across Kenya, including in the key areas of health and education.

-FHI 360 started working in Kenya in the mid-1980s, focusing on providing technical support to family planning programs and later helping to shape the national HIV/AIDS response.
-Today we continue to collaborate with the Government of Kenya and our partners to strengthen HIV prevention, care and treatment; reproductive health; and family planning services — through research and innovative approaches to improve service delivery and access.
+FHI 360 started working in Kenya in the mid-1980s, focusing on providing technical support to family planning programs and later helping to shape the national HIV and AIDS response.
+Today we continue to collaborate with the government of Kenya and our partners to strengthen HIV prevention, care and treatment; reproductive health; and family planning services — through research and innovative approaches to improve service delivery and access.